bertptrs/tracing-mutex/README.md

 - Dependency-tracking wrappers for all locking primitives
 - Optional opt-out for release mode code
+- Optional backtrace capture to aid with reproducing cyclic mutex chains
 - Support for primitives from:
   - `std::sync`
   - `parking_lot`